Snettisham beach isn’t any old beach. It's an interesting mix between the following:

 If you’re looking for swathes of golden sand where the tide goes out for miles, I would suggest beaches such as Holkham, Wells-next-the-Sea, or Brancaster and you’ll find my comprehensive guide to all the Norfolk beaches here.

-And being adjacent to RSPB Snettisham, this beach is a great place to watch some of the incredible Snettishsham Spectaculars that go on, particularly in the winter months (and especially if you don’t want to walk to the RSPB reserve).
+Being adjacent to RSPB Snettisham, this beach is a great place to watch some of these amazing Snettishsham Spectaculars that go on, particularly in the winter months (and especially if you don’t want to walk to the RSPB reserve).

-The car park is so close to the beach that you won’t have to walk far to see these sights, but admittedly you won’t get quite such a good view of the waders as you would if you nipped along to the RSPB site.
+The car park is so close to the beach that you won’t have to walk far to see this, (but admittedly you won’t get quite such a good view of the waders as you would if you nipped along to the RSPB site).

 The entrance to the park is within the Snettisham beach car park.

 Park on the right and enter it over a wooden bridge (no fee for entering the park, although there is a car parking charge during the summer months).

 The bushes and creeks in the park attract a whole host of different species of birds, and you can while away an hour or two relaxing in the knowledge that you will at least see something!